brugnara/he-recursively/README.md

 node-ent-recursively
 ====================

-Decode recursively a json object
+Encode and decode recursively strings in a mixed object

+### Thanks to node-ent project.